 Timber harvesting is a forest management practice that requires careful planning and strict adherence to the chosen methods.
 Otherwise, it can bring significant economic losses to forestry and harm the environment.
-In this article, you will learn about the leading causes, techniques, and timber harvesting stages and how such satellite technologies as the EOS Forest Monitoring software can significantly improve timber harvest management and the entire forestry.
+In this article, you will learn about the leading causes, techniques, and timber harvesting stages and how such satellite technologies as the EOSDA Forest Monitoring software can significantly improve timber harvest management and the entire forestry.

 Reasons For Timber Harvesting